Page updated: December 2018.

 In high school I was inspired by my band director, Barry Vowell, and began to take music very seriously.
 For three years I pursued one goal, to be one of the best percussionist in the state of Louisiana.
 I reached that goal in my senior year of high school when I qualified for the Louisiana All-State Band.

-Having distinguish myself as a serious musician, I was recruited by Dr. Doug Peterson to join the 156th Louisiana Army National Guard Band which was in the process of reorganizing and relocating from New Orleans to Bossier City, Louisiana.
-With the college tuition break from the National Guard, this provided a way for me to pay for college.
+Having distinguish myself as a serious musician in high school, I was recruited by Dr. Doug Peterson in 1978 to join the 156th Louisiana Army National Guard Band which was in the process of reorganizing and relocating from New Orleans to Bossier City, Louisiana.
+With the college tuition break from the National Guard, this helped a great deal in paying for college.

 So in the summer of 1978, between high school and college, I attended Army basic training at Fort Jackson, South Carolina.
 Man, that was a hot summer, and I’ve got some good stories to tell about those 8 weeks!